 Brightness

-For many runners, brightness is the top consideration when finding the best running headlamp.
+For many runners, brightness is the top consideration when choosing between the best running headlamps on the market.
 However, it’s worth noting that brighter is not necessarily better.
-We believe there is such a thing as too bright, and we’ve found both too much light and too little light will cause eye strain.
-Additionally, too much light can blind your fellow trail users.
+Both too much and too little light can cause eye strain over the long run.
+A better approach is to determine the right brightness level for your needs.

 Type of Light

-Having enough light on the trail directly in front will be most important for runners, though having multiple light options is a bonus.
-Fortunately, most headlamps nowadays offer both types of lighting, and some — like the Petzl Iko Core and Fenix HM65R Rechargeable Headlamp — also have a setting that provides both flood and long-throw light simultaneously.
-This would drain your battery quickly if used all the time but could come in handy if you lose sight of the trail in the dark.
+Having enough light on the trail directly ahead will be most important for runners, though having multiple light options is a bonus.
+Fortunately, most headlamps nowadays offer both types of lighting, and some — like the Petzl Iko Core — also have a setting that simultaneously provides both flood and long-throw light.
+This will drain your battery quickly if used all the time but could come in handy if you lose sight of the trail in the dark or are navigating off-trail and need all the help you can get.

 Type of Battery

-Headlamps generally use rechargeable batteries or single-use AAA or AA batteries.
-There are a few varieties of rechargeable batteries, including Petzl’s proprietary Core rechargeable battery, the 18650 lithium-ion rechargeable battery found in many of the headlamps above, and other types of lithium-ion rechargeable batteries.
-The commonly used 2,600-milliampere hour 18650 battery is popular for its reliability, long run time, and ability to be recharged many times — all of which are valuable to a trail runner.
+Headlamps generally use rechargeable batteries or AAA or AA batteries.
+There are a few varieties of rechargeable batteries, including Petzl’s proprietary Core rechargeable battery and the 18650 lithium-ion rechargeable battery found in many of the headlamps above.
+The commonly used 2,600-milliAmp-hour 18650 battery is popular for its low cost, reliability, energy density-to-weight ratio, and ability to recharge many times.

 Battery Life